solid-contrib/information/documentation/learning-linked-data.md

   } // syncTableToArray
 CONCLUSION

 We've looked at how to interact directly with the store as a local in-memory triple store, and we have looked at how to load it and save it, web resource at a time.
-We see how it ina away acts as a local in-memory cache of the big wide web of linked data, allowing a user-interface to keep in sync with the state of the data web.
+We see how it in a away acts as a local in-memory cache of the big wide web of linked data, allowing a user-interface to keep in sync with the state of the data web.
 As developers we can now write code which will allow users to explore, create, modify and link together a web of linked data which can grow to encompass more and more domains, different applications.